 One thing that I do now is to offer to see students online if they can’t make it to the lesson because of inclement weather, car trouble, because a sibling or parent isn’t feeling well, or any reason that would enable the student to have the lesson.

 I also offer online lessons if I need to be out of town for some reason.

 This works beautifully.
 You can use FaceTime, Skype, or Google Hangouts.
 This cuts down on missed lessons.

-There is much more in the book.
+There is much more about all aspects of Piano Teaching in my book.